 What is alcohol?

 Alcohol is an organic compound (ethanol) found in beer, wine, and liquor in varying percentages.
-Beer contains up to 6% alcohol, wine contains 9–16%, and the alcohol content of liquor is generally above 20%.
+Beer contains up to 6% alcohol by volume (ABV), wine contains 9–16% ABV, and the alcohol content of liquor is generally above 20% ABV.
 Since the amount of alcohol in each type of beverage varies, the amount of “one drink” depends on what you are drinking.
 If you indulge in craft beers, the ABV may be as high as 10%, and if you prefer port wine, the alcohol content could rival that of liquor—meaning that smaller than standard portion sizes account for “one drink.”
 You may also notice that liquors are sometimes labeled by "proof," which is twice the amount of alcohol by volume; a liquor that is 100-proof contains 50% ABV.

 Alcohol isn’t commonly thought of as a drug, but it very much is one.
 It is classified as a depressant, which means that it affects the central nervous system.
 In fact, alcohol intercepts some information before it reaches the brain, which is how alcohol consumption can cause altered perceptions, blurred vision, poor coordination, and moodiness.

 Alcohol abuse describes the behavior of people who lose control or cannot stop themselves when they do drink.
 People who abuse alcohol are not necessarily people who are addicted or dependent on alcohol, though they may exhibit some signs similar to those of alcoholism.
 They often will not experience withdrawal, dependency, or physical signs of addiction when they are sober, but this substance abuse can still be dangerous and unhealthy.
 It may also lead to alcoholism if not addressed.